-It has consolidated various banking services into a single platform, making transactions more seamless and cost-effective.
-For users of participating banks and financial institutions, transactions are generally free, reducing financial barriers that previously discouraged digital payments.
-Also, as all transactions are recorded on a secure digital ledger, Bakong enhances transparency and makes financial crimes harder to commit.
+For customers of participating banks and financial institutions, transactions are generally free, reducing financial barriers that previously discouraged digital payments.
+As all activities are recorded on a secure digital ledger, Bakong also enhances transparency and makes financial crimes harder to commit.

 The development of Bakong was driven by the desire to cultivate a cashless economy and drive financial inclusion.
 For those in rural areas who may not have access to various banking services, Bakong has made it possible for them to participate in the digital economy.